Jonesyboy07/dlns-stats-site/data/update.md

 ## Recent Updates

+### September 30, 2025 - Small UI Changes

+Just some smaller changes currently.

+- Fixed the search bar being cut off ( can still use /search page as intended)
+- Nicer padding on the buttons ( base.html seen on all screens)

+## Old Updates

 ### September 29, 2025 - OneLane Mod Installer!

 We've launched a brand new OneLane mod distribution system!
 Now you can easily install the popular ARAM OneLane mod created by **jakciechan**.